RECOVEREDACCOUNT/Ip-changer/README.md

-# T0rAuto
+# Tor
-Routes your connection through a socks5 proxy and rotates it for with custom intervals
+Routes your connection through a socks5 proxies and rotates it with custom intervals